 Khaled’s requests to contact the German embassy were refused.
 When he threatened to leave, a gun was pointed at his head.

-The North Macedonian authorities later took Khaled to Skopje airport, where he was handed over to a US Central Intelligence Agency (CIA) “rendition” team, who beat, stripped, shackled and sodomised him.
+The FYR Macedonian authorities later took Khaled to Skopje airport, where he was handed over to a US Central Intelligence Agency (CIA) “rendition” team, who beat, stripped, shackled and sodomised him.

 Khaled was then put on a plane and flown from Skopje to Afghanistan.